thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 }
 ```

 Awesome!
-Restart your app and learn see your new picture!
+Restart your app and see your new picture!

 <img class="post-image img-md" src="/Images/Posts/04/04-05.png" alt="API Request Data and Image" width="800"/>